2021 Kuomintang chairmanship election: Election scheduling and candidate registration

 The chairmanship election was scheduled for 24 July 2021, and was to be held alongside delegate elections for the Kuomintang's 21st National Congress.
 Registration of eligible candidates was to take place on 3 or 4 June, and completed registration forms were to be received on either 7 or 8 June.
 Candidacy processing fees were charged for the first time during the 2021 leadership election; each campaign was expected to pay a total of NT$13.2 million.
 Following a meeting of the KMT's Central Standing Committee on 26 May 2021, committee members decided to postpone the leadership election due to the effects of the COVID-19 pandemic.
 During an in-person meeting on 28 July 2021, the Central Standing Committee decided to reschedule the chairmanship election for 25 September 2021.
 Registration forms were available to eligible candidates on 12 and 13 August.
 The two-day period to accept completed forms was extended to 16 or 17 August.

-Eric Chu registered his candidacy on 16 August, and afterwards, outlined several goals for the party leader: empover the Kuomintang legislative caucus, expand international and Cross-Strait outreach, focus on younger party members, and win both the 2022 local and 2024 presidential elections.
+Eric Chu registered his candidacy on 16 August, and afterwards, outlined several goals for the party leader: empower the Kuomintang legislative caucus, expand international and Cross-Strait outreach, focus on younger party members, and win both the 2022 local and 2024 presidential elections.
 Johnny Chiang, Chang Ya-chung, and Cho Po-yuan registered their candidacies the next day.
 Chiang described a number of his objectives and vowed to step down if any one was not met.
 Chiang promised to build intraparty consensus and improve communication between its members.
 He sought passage of the questions proposed by the Kuomintang in the 2021 Taiwanese referendum, to win a total of fifteen mayoral or magisterial seats in the 2022 local elections, and claim a legislative majority in the 2024 Taiwanese legislative election, led by the selection of "star" candidates on the Kuomintang party list.
 As a "kingmaker," Chiang committed to helping the party choose its presidential candidate.
 Regarding Cross-Strait relations, Chiang suggested convening a committee to advise the party on the topic, as well as naming a representative of the party to promote relations.